 "National Aquifer Framework Project (NAF)"

-by the Groundwater Section of the Department of Primary Industries, Parks, Water and Environment (DPIPWE), Tasmania.
+by the Groundwater Section of the Department of Natural Resources and Environment Tasmania.
 The main initial objective of this project was to assist in the development of the National Hydrogeological Units (HGUs) that can be used by the State as a starting point for population of BOM's National Groundwater Information System (NGIS) Core Database Model and for future development of more detailed Tasmanian HGUs and aquifer classifications.

 A common understanding of the definition of aquifers and aquitards is critical to the on-going discussion about the sustainable management of groundwater resources.
 A unified aquifer framework allows a consistent approach to groundwater resource investigation and management and provides a common communication language.
 The development of a system of hydrogeological units, hydrogeological complexes and an associated aquifer listing will contribute towards the overall groundwater management and resource assessments.